carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 Oh dear.
 It looks like our linear regression fits okay for our subset of the penguin data, and a few additional samples, but there appears to be a cluster of points that are poorly predicted by our model.

-> ## This is a classic Machine Learning scenario known as over-fitting.
+> ## This is a classic Machine Learning scenario known as over-fitting
 > We have trained our model on a specific set of data, and our model has learnt to reproduce those specific answers at the expense of creating a more generally-applicable model.
->
 > Over fitting is the ML equivalent of learning an exam papers mark scheme off by heart, rather than understanding and answering the questions.
 {: .callout}